iankronquist/zeta/README.md

 - To maximize portability.
 GCC is available on almost every platform in existence.

 An important goal of the Zeta VM is that it should be easy to build on both Mac and Linux with minimal dependencies.
-It shouldn't require any extra dependencies to run out of the box.
-You may need to install libraries to use graphical capabilities and such, but the core VM will built with only a C compiler installed on your machine.
-Zeta must always be easy to install and get started with.
+You may need to install libraries to use graphical capabilities and such, but the core VM should always with only a C compiler installed on your machine.
+Zeta must alway remain easy to install and get started with.

 The zeta implementation will be largely [self-hosted](https://en.wikipedia.org/wiki/Self-hosting).
-The core VM will implement an interpreter in C, but the garbage collector and zeta JIT compiler will be written in the zeta language itself.
+The core VM will implement an interpreter in C, but the garbage collector and Zeta JIT compiler will be written in the Zeta language itself.

 A custom x86 assembler and backend will be built for the JIT compiler, as was done for the [Higgs](https://github.com/higgsjs/Higgs) VM.
 This will allow self-modifying